trickster0/trickster0.github.io/_posts/2021-11-27-Halo's-Gate-Evolves-to-Tartarus-Gate.md

 Source Code can be found [here](https://github.com/trickster0/TartarusGate) You will notice that the custom way to copy the shellcode to the allocated space is removed, for some reason it was not working very well against this EDR so I would avoid depending on the case.
+Also, this code might fail a few times depending on the EDR, so if it will not work on the first try, try a few times.
+If you use a different method that works better than CreateRemoteThread, it will work in a very stable manner.

 Resources:
 [https://sektor7.net/#!res/2021/halosgate.md](https://sektor7.net/#!res/2021/halosgate.md)